phac-nml/staramr/README.md

 3. `pointfinder.tsv`: A tabular file of each AMR point mutation and additional BLAST information from the **PointFinder** database, one gene per line.
 4. `settings.txt`: The command-line, database versions, and other settings used to run `staramr`.
 5. `results.xlsx`: An Excel spreadsheet containing the previous 4 files as separate worksheets.

+In addition, the directory `hits/` stores fasta files of the specific blast hits.

 # Usage